hackden3618/Hackathon_Wellness_Webapp/README.md

 ### Setup

-1. Open http://localhost:8000 in your browser
+1. Open the website(, we shall give the link soon) in your browser
 2. Select your current mood using emoji buttons
 3. For advanced chatbot: Enter your OpenAI API key